Skip to main content

 Auxiliar Processes

-Every a9s Data Service service instance has a Logstash process allocated for metrics shipment.
+Every a9s Data Service Service Instance has a Logstash process allocated for metrics shipment.
 Every Logstash process is configured to use up to 512MB.
 So the total amount of memory available for the main process is at least total_memory - 512MB.

-Every a9s Data Service service instance also has an a9s Backup Agent process running, this process uses around 36MB of memory, but the services reserve 256MB of memory for the a9s Backup Agent process.
+Every a9s Data Service Service Instance also has an a9s Backup Agent process running, this process uses around 36MB of memory, but the services reserve 256MB of memory for the a9s Backup Agent process.
 When running a big restore or backup, since the content is streamed, it can reach higher peaks, using all the available memory.
 Usually, the backup is made from a read-only/secondary node.
 E.g., on a9s PostgreSQL backup is taken from a standby node.

 The same logic applies to the Consul agent processes, in which the data services reserves 256MB.